Maryland ––(Ammoland.com)- In this issue:

 This bill fits a pattern used by anti-rights groups nationwide.
 Maryland is a trial run because many believe we will sit back and let the state erode our rights.
 The first version of this bill was plainly intended to create further limits on the right of ownership among Maryland residents – it openly admitted that goal.
 The current version – after much work by MSI, Associated Gun Clubs, and others – at least forces the state to go through the pretense of explaining why additional restrictions are required.

 Maryland Shall Issue and Associated Gun Clubs were added to the list of required representatives on the committee, and we have Delegate Simmons to thank for this effort.
 MSI still has grave concerns about this bill.
 Frankly, we’re outnumbered and our voice will be easily overcome by some of the well-known groups on the committee that have been averse to your rights all along.

 The state is not looking to create a committee to consider ways to assist doctors in identifying and treating serious mental illness, they will look instead for ways to blame inanimate objects instead of dangerous people.
-The state already requires the release of significant medical history for the transfer of regulated firearms; this task-force could easily suggest not only an expansion of those checks, but also a requirement that you divulge the names of all medical providers, drugs taken and other detailed medical history – for all transfers.
+The state already requires the release of significant medical history for the transfer of regulated firearms; this task force could easily suggest not only an expansion of those checks but also a requirement that you divulge the names of all medical providers, drugs taken, and other detailed medical histories – for all transfers.

 - Postpartum Depression?
 Denied

 - Mild Depression?
 Denied

 They could ban transfers for these and more.
 No court adjudication is required.
 Nationwide, anti-rights leaders openly talk about requiring persons to undergo a psych review before the purchase of arms.
 Anything is possible when you let people come up with ways to deny your rights.